“Everyone can be great, because everyone can serve”

-- Typical project team consists of five to six alumni (Classic projects) and three to four alumni (Short Projects) of Harvard Business School or Harvard Kennedy School working between two and four hours per week from January through June
+- Typical project team consists of four to eight alumni of Harvard Business School or Harvard Kennedy School working between two and four hours per week for four to eight months

 - The CAP team works side-by-side with the leadership of the nonprofit client

 - We leverage each team’s unique intellectual capital and business talent, customizing every project to meet client needs